codehbs/codehbs.github.io/README.md

 We'll merge your changes into the master branch in a few days.
 Challenge complete. #shipit

-Come stop by any of our weekly meeting if you get stuck or have questions; no question is too small or stupid, we've all been there!
+Come stop by any of our (weekly meetings)[https://www.facebook.com/codehbs] if you get stuck or have questions; no question is too small or stupid, we've all been there!